-We have audited the accompanying special-purpose financial statements of each major fund and the aggregate remaining fund information of the Franklin County, Florida, Clerk of the Circuit Court, (Clerk), as of and for the year ended September 30, 2015, and have issued our report thereon dated June 27, 2016, which describes that such special-purpose financial statements have been prepared for the purpose of complying with section 218.39, Florida Statutes, and Chapter 10.577(3), Rules of the Auditor General for Local Government Entity Audits.
+We have audited the accompanying special-purpose financial statements of each major fund and the aggregate remaining fund information of the Franklin County, Florida, Clerk of the Circuit Court, (Clerk), as of and for the year ended September 30, 2016, and have issued our report thereon dated June 27, 2017, which describes that such special-purpose financial statements have been prepared for the purpose of complying with section 218.39, Florida Statutes, and Chapter 10.577(3), Rules of the Auditor General for Local Government Entity Audits.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-Management of the County Clerk of the Circuit Court is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered the Clerk's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the special-purpose financial statements, but not for the purpose of expressing an opinion on effectiveness of the Clerk's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Clerk's internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered the Clerk's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Clerk's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Clerk's internal control.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency or a combination of deficiencies, in internal controls such that there is a reasonable possibility that a material misstatement of the Clerk's financial statements will not be prevented, or detected and corrected on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be deficiencies, significant deficiencies or material weaknesses.
-We did not identify and deficiencies in internal control over financial reporting that we consider to be material weaknesses as defined above.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
+We did identify certain deficiencies in internal control, described below that we consider to be material weaknesses.
+(2016-001 through 2016-002)

-2015-001 (Prior year 2014-001, 13-01, 12-01, 11-01, 10-01 and 09-01) Lack of segregation of duties - Separation of certain accounting and administrative duties among employees, which is recommended as an effective internal control procedure, was not adequate.
+2016-001 (Prior year 2015-001, 2014-001, 13-01, 12-01, 11-01, 10-01 and 09-01)

+Lack of segregation of duties - Separation of certain accounting and administrative duties among employees, which is recommended as an effective internal control procedure, was not adequate.
 The limited number of employees precludes proper segregation of duties in the County Clerk of the Circuit Court's office.
 We recommend that in the absence of the ability to hire additional employees, that mitigating procedures including additional oversight with regard to certain duties be performed regularly to reduce the risks caused by this lack of segregation of duties.